SynBioHub/synbiohub3/frontend/README.md

 ## Getting Started

+Note: The following instructions are for installing the frontend of SBH3, NOT THE BACKEND.
+For information on getting the SBH3 backend setup locally, please see the README in the /frontend directory

+### Manual Installation

 Download or clone the repository on github.
 Then, make sure to install all dependencies by running the following command in your terminal in the /frontend directory:

 ```bash
 yarn install
 # or